ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Phenotype.md

 ##### onset

-* The age of the individual at time of biosample collection, as Age object.
+* The age of onset, as Age object.
 In the <i>Phenopacket</i> implementation, alternatives to the "Age" class may be used to describe "onset".

 * example: